GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 sources.
 See the associated R help page, using the command: `?discretized_source_from_source_contours`.

 * If `slip_edge_taper_width > 0`, then instead of having uniform slip, each source
 has its slip smoothed to zero around the edges.
 To do this, the original unit-source slip (1 inside the unit source, 0 outside) is convolved with a circular filter with radius `slip_edge_taper_width`.
-This implies that if two neighbouring sources are added, their smoothed slips will sum to 1 - and so the smoothing should have no effect in the interior of constant a multi-source rupture.
-Smoothing can be useful to reduce artefacts caused by the slip discontinuity at the boundaries of the rupture.
+This implies that if two neighbouring sources are added, their smoothed slips will sum to 1 - and so the smoothing should have no effect in the interior of uniform slip multi-source rupture.
+However, smoothing can be useful to reduce artefacts caused by the slip discontinuity at the boundaries of the rupture.
 For example, if the rupture top-edge is buried a few km below the earth surface, then for relatively low dips, the Okada solution implies a sharp 'ridge' of deformation along the upper edge of the unit-source.
-Although mathematically this is correct, it is entirely due to slip dropping discontinuously from '1' to '0', and so might not be physically realistic.
-Slip tapering effectively smooths out such features.
+Although mathematically this is correct, it is enhanced by the slip dropping discontinuously from '1' to '0', which might not be physically realistic.
+Slip tapering smooths out such features.

 * You should visually check that the computed initial conditions seem reasonable.
 If the subgrid point spacing is too coarse, or the input contours